BeginnersTech/fe-training-base/README.md

 - `Button.tsx`: A clickable button.
 Used for registering, editing, deleting tasks, and navigating between screens.
 - `List.tsx`: A container for displaying multiple items.
 Used for the ToDo list.
   - `ListItem.tsx`: A component representing an individual list item used within `List`.
 Displays each ToDo task.
 - `Header.tsx`: The header component of the application.
 Only the application logo is placed here.
+Please use the `logo.svg` file located in the `public` folder for the logo.

 These components will be combined in later steps to build the screens.
 It is important that each component can be flexibly configured via props.